TOMToolkit/tom_base/docs/customization/htmx_tables.rst

 filtering, sorting, and pagination that avoid full-page reloads using `HTMX <https://htmx.org/>`_.

-Three model-independent bases classes in ``tom_common.htmx_table`` handle common concerns so that creating a new HTMX-driven table for any model is largely a configuration task.
-[1]_.
+Three model-independent base classes in ``tom_common.htmx_table`` handle common concerns so that creating a new HTMX-driven table for any model is largely a configuration task.
 The provided classes are:

  - ``HTMXTable`` - This class extends ``django_tables2.Table``
-   to add HTMX attributes to certain HTML elements, handles checkboxes, etc.
+   to add HTMX attributes to certain HTML elements, handle checkboxes, etc.
    Your subclass will define your table, specifying the Model supplying data to your table and the fields that will be displayed.